Vitaly Zdorovetskiy: Arrest and detention

-On April 2, 2025, he was arrested by Philippine authorities after livestreaming on Kick a series of incidents in which he harassed people in public at Bonifacio Global City, a business district in Metro Manila.
+On April 2, 2025, Zdorovetskiy was arrested by Philippine authorities after livestreaming on Kick a series of incidents in which he harassed people in public at Bonifacio Global City and other parts of Metro Manila.
 During his livestreams, he was seen stealing a patrol motorcycle from a security guard, repeatedly taking a security guard's cap, stealing an electric fan from a restaurant and bringing it into a hotel, and threatening to rob a woman in public.
 Additionally, he also recorded himself jumping onto the roof of a moving jeepney, harassing motorcycle riders, and driving a tricycle recklessly in Manila that resulted in the injury of one rider as well as trespassing into a McDonald's kitchen and stealing from it.
 Zdorovetskiy was also accused of making derogatory comments and gestures toward a surfing instructor in Boracay and encouraging viewers to review bomb their local business.
-His deportation was put on hold after being labeled by the Bureau of Immigration as an "undesirable alien" and by the Department of the Interior and Local Government (DILG) as a "flight risk".
-He is currently detained at the Bureau of Immigration Bicutan Detention Center in Camp Bagong Diwa, Taguig, pending several cases filed against him under Philippine law.
+His deportation was put on hold after being labeled by the Bureau of Immigration (BI) as an "undesirable alien" and by the Department of the Interior and Local Government (DILG) as a "flight risk".
+Following his arrest, he was detained at the Bureau of Immigration Bicutan Detention Center in Camp Bagong Diwa, Taguig, pending several cases filed against him under Philippine law.

-In May 2025, Zdorovetskiy's legal team pleaded Interior Secretary Jonvic Remulla to drop the charges filed him, citing "mental health reasons", a request which was declined by Remula.
-As of June 2025, Zdorovetskiy faces three counts of unjust vexation, for which he could serve a prison sentence of up to 18 months—with credit for time served during pre-trial detention—if convicted.
-Remulla also stated that Zdorovetskiy will no longer be deported, as both the Russian and United States governments have declined to accept him.
-Since June 11, Zdorovetskiy has been under the custody of the Bureau of Jail Management and Penology (BJMP).
+In May 2025, Zdorovetskiy's legal team pleaded with Interior Secretary Jonvic Remulla to drop the charges filed against him, citing "mental health reasons".
+The request was declined by Remulla.
+In June 2025, Zdorovetskiy was reportedly facing three counts of unjust vexation, for which he could serve a prison sentence of up to 18 months.
+Remulla also stated at the time that Zdorovetskiy would no longer be deported, as both the Russian and United States governments have declined to accept him.
+Following his deportation being put on hold, Zdorovetskiy was transferred to the custody of the Bureau of Jail Management and Penology (BJMP) in June 2025.